 Q: What mindset distinguished you from others who were doing the same thing?
 How did you develop it?

 Success is a concept that means different things to different people.
 Not too long ago success was having enough to eat, a couple of years ago it was beating the market, now success is thriving to create a legacy.
-We live, we die, there is no solace above or below, only us.
+We live, we die, I find little solace above and below.
 So, the ultimate form of success is leaving your mark on your environment.

 Q: What do you think is the main reason why some people face failure when going after their vision?